Calculate Lost Load of Fork Truck

 with Morse Drum Handling Attachment

-Information is provided in the Operator's Manual of each Morse forklift drum handler to enable the fork truck manufacturer, or representative to modify the fork truck nameplate information to reflect the capacity of the fork truck with the Morse attachment.
+Information is provided in the Operator's Manual of each Morse forklift drum handler to enable

 Morse does NOT calculate the capacity of the fork truck.